-The financial statements of the National Debt also include disclosure notes in relation to the National Loans Advance Interest Account, the National Loans (Winding Up) Account, the National Treasury Management Agency (Unclaimed Dividends) Account, the Deposit Monies Investment Account, the Surplus Public Expenditure Monies Account and the Account of Stock Accepted in Payment of Inheritance Tax and Death Duties.
-As these are operational accounts set up for specific purposes, the related cash balances are not included with the Exchequer account balance reported under Cash and Other Financial Assets in the National Debt Statement.
+The financial statements of the National Debt also include disclosure notes (notes 14.2, 16 and 17) in relation to the Credit Support Annex (CSA) Collateral Account, the National Loans Advance Interest Account, the National Loans (Winding Up) Account, the National Treasury Management Agency (Unclaimed Dividends) Account and the Surplus Public Expenditure Monies Account.
+As these are operational accounts at the Central Bank of Ireland, set up for specific purposes outside of the Exchequer Account, the related cash balances are not included with the Cash at Central Bank of Ireland on the National Debt Statement.

-The financial statements have been prepared for the year ended 31 December 2020, on a cash basis under the historical cost convention except where otherwise stated.
+The financial statements have been prepared for the year ended 31 December 2021, on a cash basis under the historical cost convention except where otherwise stated.

-The National Debt Statement is a statement of the total amount of principal borrowed by Ireland not repaid at the end of the year, less cash and other financial assets available for redemption of those liabilities at the same date.
+The National Debt Statement is a statement of the total amount of principal borrowed by Ireland not repaid at the end of the year (Gross National Debt), less cash and other financial assets available for redemption of those liabilities at the same date (Net National Debt).
 The Minister for Finance under various statutes also guarantees borrowings by the State and other agencies.
 These guarantees are not included in these financial statements.